Volume asymptotics and Margulis function in nonpositive curvature: Rigidity in dimension two

 \subsection{Unique ergodicity of horocycle flow}

 We recall the recent results in \cite{Cl1} and \cite{Cl} on the unique ergodicity of the horocycle flow, which will be used in our arguments.

 If $M$ has constant negative curvature, Furstenberg \cite{Fur} proved the unique ergodicity of the horocycle flow, which is extended to compact surfaces of variable negative curvature by Marcus \cite{Ma}.
 To apply Marcus's method to surfaces of nonpositive curvature, we need to define the horocycle flow using the so-called \emph{Margulis parametrization}.
-In \cite{Cl1} and \cite{Cl}, Margulis parametrization is defined on a subset $\Sigma$ of $SM$, for example the subset $\Sigma_0$ of $SM$ consisting of vectors whose horocycle contains a regular vector recurrent under the geodesic flow.
-The horocycle flow with Margulis parametrization $h_s^M$ is then well defined on $\Sigma$.
-It showed in \cite[Theorem 3.6]{Cl1} that every finite Borel measure on $\Sigma_0$ invariant under horocycle flow $h_s^M$ is a constant multiple of $m|_{\Sigma_0}$, the Knieper measure $m$ restricted to $\Sigma_0$.
+In \cite{Cl1} and \cite{Cl}, Margulis parametrization is supposed to be defined on certain subset $\Sigma$ of $SM$.
 There is another natural parametrization of the horocycle flow given by arc length of the horocycles, which clearly is well defined everywhere.
 It is called the \emph{Lebesgue parametrization} and the Lebesgue horocycle flow is denoted by $h_s^L$.
 Using the time change between $h_s^M|_\Sigma$ and $h_s^L|_\Sigma$, it is showed in \cite[Proposition 3.5]{Cl} that there is a bijection between finite invariant measures invariant under $h_s^M|_\Sigma$ and $h_s^L|_\Sigma$ respectively.

-Thus $h_s^L|_{\Sigma_0}$ is also uniquely ergodic.
+For example, let $\Sigma_0$ be the subset of $SM$ consisting of vectors whose horocycle contains a regular vector recurrent under the geodesic flow.
+Then the horocycle flow with Margulis parametrization $h_s^M$ is well defined on $\Sigma_0$.
+It showed in \cite[Theorem 3.6]{Cl1} that every finite Borel measure on $\Sigma_0$ invariant under horocycle flow $h_s^M$ is a constant multiple of $m|_{\Sigma_0}$, the Knieper measure $m$ restricted to $\Sigma_0$.
+Thus by the above discussion, $h_s^L|_{\Sigma_0}$ is also uniquely ergodic.

 From now on we assume that $M$ has no flat strips.
-In this case, $\Sigma=SM$, that is, $h_s^M$ is defined everywhere on $SM$ \cite[Proposition 4.1]{Cl}.
+In this case, we have $\Sigma=SM$, that is, $h_s^M$ is defined everywhere on $SM$ \cite[Proposition 4.1]{Cl}.
 Moreover, $h_s^M$ is uniquely ergodic on $SM$ and the unique finite Borel measure invariant under $h_s^M$ is the Knieper measure up to a constant multiple \cite[Theorem 4.2]{Cl}.
 It follows that $h_s^L$ is also uniquely ergodic on $SM$ \cite[Corollary 4.4]{Cl}.
 We are concerned with the unique probability measure $w^s$ invariant under the \emph{stable} horocycle flow.

 Let $W^{wu}(v):=\{w\in SX: w^-=v^-\}$ be the weak unstable manifold of $v\in SX$, and $W^u(v):=\{w\in W^{wu}(v): b_{v^-}(\pi w, \pi v)=0\}$ the strong unstable horocycle manifold of $v$.
 Put $W^{ws}(v):=-W^{wu}(-v)$ and $W^{s}(v):=-W^{u}(-v)$.
 Suppose that $W^{wu}(v)$ has no singular vectors.
 Then $W^{wu}(v)$ is a section of the (stable) horocycle flow $h_s^L$ in the sense of \cite[Lemma 3.2]{Cl}.
 By \cite[(2)]{Cl},